MPC88/MC_SVWeModAnyShipDotCom/README.md

 This mod will increase the game load time, especially on the first run.

-WARNING: When this mod first runs, it generals .shipmod xmlfiles for all ships in the game.
+WARNING: When this mod first runs, it generals .shipmod xml files for all ships in the game.
 It then loads those and overrides in-game settings.
 This means if an official update changes an existing ship, this mod will override those.
 To resolve this, delete the .xml file for the updated ship.

 ## Installation